allenc125789/TurtleNAS/README.md

 # Summary:

-TurtleNAS turns Debian into a NAS, to deliver files securely in it's shell!‎&nbsp;&nbsp;
+TurtleNAS turns Debian into a NAS, to deliver files securely in it's shell!‎

 :desktop_computer:. . .:turtle:. . .:desktop_computer: